 Nothing beats homemade marinara sauce.
 It’s easy to make and freezes beautifully.
 Naturally vegan and gluten free, this rustic Sunday sauce is going to be the hardest working sauce in your kitchen!

-This is the best marinara sauce for pasta like this Red and White Pasta Feast and scrumptious meatball marinara subs Easy Vegan Meatball Sub with Pesto.
+This is the best marinara sauce for scrumptious meatball marinara subs Easy Vegan Meatball Sub with Pesto.
 Of course, it’s the base sauce for all my lasagnas like this Vegan Lasagna with Béchamel.
 For a super simple, nourishing weeknight meal, try this Creamy Rosé Veggie Pasta recipe.
 Enjoy!

-Breadsticks with marinara dipping sauce and cheese sauce is an excellent Friday night appetizer with a glass of your favourite wine.
-Marinara sauce makes a simple, tasty pizza sauce as well.
+Soft, homemade breadsticks dipped in marinara sauce and cheese sauce is an excellent Friday night appetizer with a glass of your favorite wine.
+It makes a simple, tasty marinara pizza sauce as well.
 The possibilities are endless.

 Just In Case: In a pinch, it’s good to have a backup store bought jar of marinara sauce.
-I always have one of these two brands in the pantry: Rao’s Marinara and Classico Riserva available widely at most grocery stores and online. (affiliate link)
+I always have one of these two brands in the pantry: Rao’s Marinara Sauce and Classico Riserva Marinara Sauce available widely at most grocery stores and online.

 Storing and Freezing Tips